 Bestowing a gift upon others doesn’t necessarily have to cost a lot of money.
 A little creativity and thoughtfulness go a long way in many people’s books.
 In an age where almost anything can be bought at the touch of a button, nothing beats a touch of personal.
 In my case, it doesn’t get more personal than writing.
 And it’s not just me.
 Studies suggest that putting pen to paper (or fingers to keyboard!) carries a multitude of psychological benefits.
 Expressing yourself through writing may help put you in a better frame of mind.
 It can serve as an outlet for repressed feelings and even help you overcome psychological trauma such as grief.
 For the reader the prospects are just as good.
 I’ve put together this list of seven ways writing can be your perfect gift to someone else this Christmas.

-Write a love letter
+Writing a love letter

 If you’re worried your spelling and grammar might make a fool of you, worry not.
 Have somebody else look it over or run it through a spellchecker.
 Adding a fitting image and a couple of rhyming verses probably won’t do any harm either.
-Put it in a nice envelope, tie it off with a ribbon and – walla! – your gift will be in the running for the best Christmas pressie!
+Put it in a nice envelope, tie it off with a ribbon and – voila! – your gift will be in the running for the best Christmas pressie!

 Make a handmade card

-Write a song
+Writing a poem or song

 Once you’ve managed to put together at least one decent stanza – why not take the leap and make it longer?
 Writing poetry is an exceptionally touching and creative way to spread the joy this Christmas.
 All you need is a little inspiration – and there’s sure to be plenty around at this time of year!
-The good news is, contemporary poetry doesn’t have to rhyme at all so, if it sounds rhythmic and melodious enough to your own ears when you read it aloud, it’s probably good to go!
+The good news is, contemporary poetry doesn’t have to rhyme at all!
+If it sounds rhythmic and melodious enough to your own ears when you read it aloud, it’s probably good to go!

 Give a book

-Keep a journal
+Writing in a journal